ObsCure9277/TARUMT-RSW-2325/README.md

 # 🎓 Software Engineering - RSW Study Materials

-Welcome to the RSD Learning Materials repository—a curated collection of educational resources from 2023 to 2026.
-This repository aims to support students and educators by providing a range of materials to enhance learning experiences.
+Welcome to the RSD Learning Materials repository — a curated collection of recorded learning materials in RSW from 2023 to 2025.

 ## 📁 Contents